-Students may repeat a course in which they receive a grade of C (2.0) or lower.
-The student must request permission to retake the class prior to the beginning of the class, and this permission is placed on file in the Registrar's Office.
-At the end of the course, the grade the student received in the repetition of the course is recorded on the transcript; this grade is used to recalculate the grade-point average.
+Graduate programs/departments may establish specific grade criteria for program completion and/or licensing.
+In general, if a student earns a grade of C- or lower, the student will be required to retake the course at the student's expense.
+Students may not repeat a course more than once unless there is approval from the Program Director.
+At the end of the course, the grade the student received in the repetition of the course is recorded on the transcript; this grade is used to recalculate the gradepoint average.
 The original grade is no longer computed in the grade-point average but does remain on the official transcript.
-The students will be assessed tuition for the retaken course.
+See your program/department handbook for specific course grade criteria.